Omicron is latest blow to pandemic-weary front-line workers

 Governments have taken steps to stem the bleeding across a range of jobs considered essential for society, from truckers and janitors to child care providers and train conductors.
 But nurses and other workers worry that continued staffing woes will put the public at greater risk and increase burnout and fatigue among their ranks.

-Seattle police officer Mike Solan, who leads his city’s police union, said his department is down about 300 officers from its usual force of 1,350.
+Seattle Officer Mike Solan, who leads his city’s police union, said his department is down about 300 officers from its usual force of 1,350.

 “It’s difficult for our community because they’re waiting for that call for help,” he said.
 “And then we’re at risk because we don’t have the proper safe numbers to have a safe working environment when we answer that call for help.”